median-man/mern-starter/README.md

 - Push your code to GitHub

 - Connect your Heroku app with GitHub or push code directly to Heroku.
 (See [Deploying Node.js Apps on Heroku](https://devcenter.heroku.com/articles/deploying-nodejs))

-## Apollo Server

-This project uses `apollo-server-express v 3.x` which means GraphQL Playground (deprecated) is not included.
-Instead, Apollo Server 3 uses [Apollo Studio](https://www.apollographql.com/docs/studio/) as a development tool for building your api.
-If you would like to use GraphQL Playground, refer to [this guide](https://www.apollographql.com/docs/apollo-server/migration/#graphql-playground) to enable the tool.

 ## Create React App